StrafeHavenGritteh/Jump-HUD/README.md

 # JHUD
+Original JHUD 100 Tick by Blank and [ONE].

-Modified by Gritteh for 128 Tick and 85.3 Tick
+Modified JHUD for 128 Tick and 85.3 Tick by Gritteh.

 JHUD is a center of the screen jump stats [SSJ]